 John Paul Farahat fosters a diverse career as organist, accompanist, and conductor.
 He holds the post of Director of Music and Principal Organist of Saint Basil’s Catholic Parish, the collegiate church of the University of Saint Michael’s College in the University of Toronto, where he oversees the Casavant Frères organ (opus 800/2578) as well as the parish’s various music initiatives.
 Before coming to Saint Basil’s, John Paul served as Organ Scholar at the Anglican Church of Saint Clement, Toronto.

-Active as an international concert organist, John Paul’s notable past engagements include Notre-Dame Cathedral in Paris, Saint Paul’s Cathedral and Westminster Abbey in London, UK, and Grace Cathedral in San Francisco, as well as the ORGANIX festival, Saint Michael‘s Cathedral Basilica, and the Cathedral Church of Saint James in Toronto, the Cathedral of Saint Hyacinthe in Québec, the Church of Saint Mary the Virgin, Saint Thomas Church Fifth Avenue, and Saint Patrick’s Cathedral in New York City, the Basilica of the National Shrine of the Immaculate Conception in Washington DC, and Saint Paul’s Episcopal Cathedral in Buffalo.
-Upcoming concert engagements include the Église Saint-Eustache in Paris and the Toulouse Les Orgues festival in Toulouse, France.
+Active as an international concert organist, John Paul‘s notable past engagements include Notre-Dame Cathedral and St-Eustache in Paris, the International Organ Festival Toulouse Les Orgues, Saint Paul’s Cathedral and Westminster Abbey in London, UK, the Church of Saint Mary the Virgin, Saint Thomas Church Fifth Avenue, and Saint Patrick’s Cathedral in New York City, the Basilica of the National Shrine of the Immaculate Conception in Washington DC, Saint Paul’s Episcopal Cathedral in Buffalo, Grace Cathedral in San Francisco, as well as the ORGANIX festival, Saint Michael’s Cathedral Basilica, and the Cathedral Church of Saint James in Toronto, and the Cathedral of Saint Hyacinthe in Québec.
+Upcoming concert engagements include Yorkminster Park Baptist Church and Saint Paul’s Bloor Street in Toronto as well as Coventry Cathedral, UK.

-John Paul Farahat is pursuing the Doctor of Musical Arts in Performance degree from the University of Toronto in the organ studio of Kevin Komisaruk, with whom he has also studied harpsichord and improvisation.
+John Paul is a candidate for the Doctor of Musical Arts in Performance degree at the University of Toronto.
+He is researching the life and improvisations of Victor Togni (1935 – 1965) in the organ studio of Kevin Komisaruk, with whom he has also studied harpsichord and improvisation.
 He has received direct masterclass instruction from Peter Williams, Olivier Latry, Thomas Murray, Noam Sivan, and Martin Haselböck.
-John Paul is an alumnus of Saint Michael’s Choir School, Toronto, and a former chorister of Saint Michael’s Cathedral Basilica.
+He is an alumnus of Saint Michael’s Choir School, Toronto, and a former chorister of Saint Michael’s Cathedral Basilica.